danielmrhodes/G4TCX/README.md

 Geometry Commands
 -----------------
 The /Geometry commands are common across all modes.
-With the exception of /Geometry/Update, all /Geometry commands are optional.
+All /Geometry commands are optional.

 | Command | Description |
 | --- | --- |